talhamuneer-exe/simple-typescript-starter-template-2024/README.md

-# 🧰 Simple TypeScript Starter | 2024
+# 🧰 Simple TypeScript Starter | 2025-26

-> A blog is soon coming on [my website](https://codedcoffee.com.pk).
-This template is particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
+> This template is particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
 Hope you find it useful in your future projects.

 ### Features